 I’m a bit of a sucker for baked brie cheese with jam.
-As the brie bakes in the oven, something magical happens; it melts and oozes while the jam envelopes the gooey cheese.
-Each bite contains the perfect ratio of salty, buttery, rich brie, and warm, sweet jam.
+As the brie bakes in the oven, something magical happens; it melts and oozes while the jam envelopes the creamy cheese.
+Each bite contains the perfect ratio of salty, buttery, rich brie and warm, sweet jam.

 Ingredient Notes

-This recipe has a relatively short list of ingredients, making it an easy option when you're entertaining!
+This recipe requires just a few simple ingredients, making it an easy option when you're entertaining!
 You can even make it ahead of time and pop it in the oven just as your guests arrive.

-- Fig Jam: Fig jam pairs beautifully with the brie, rosemary, and pecans.
-I love Dalmatia and Bonne Mamans' fig jams.
+- Fig Jam: I highly recommend Dalmatia and Bonne Mamans' fig jams.

-- Orange Zest (optional): Orange zest is optional but helps brighten the jam with citrus notes.
+- Orange Zest (optional): Orange zest is optional but helps brighten the jam with its floral, citrus notes.

 For a full list of ingredients and quantities, refer to the recipe card.